irinadel/Db2whc/open_data.md

 - Access data within DATALAKE tables and import into Db2 formatted tables
 - Create new DATALAKE tables in S3 and export from Db2 formatted tables

 Supported open table and data formats include Iceberg, Parquet, ORC, and CSV.
 Both regular and Iceberg DATALAKE table types are supported, based on existing data formats or for business/technical requirements such as ACID compliance.
-For more information about open data format support in Db2 Warehouse on Cloud, see [Using DATALAKE tables](https://www.ibm.com/docs/en/db2woc?topic=using-datalake-tables){: external}
+For more information about open data format support in IBM Db2 Warehouse SaaS, see [Using DATALAKE tables](https://www.ibm.com/docs/en/db2woc?topic=using-datalake-tables){: external}